Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

 .. figure:: /images/scene-layout_object_editing_transform_basics_scale-basic-usage.png

    Basic scale usage.
-From left to right, the panels show: the original Object, a scaled down Object, a scaled up Object and a scale-flipped Object.
+From left to right, the panels show: the original object, a scaled down object, a scaled up object and a scale-flipped object.

 The amount of scaling will be displayed in the footer of the 3D Viewport.